 TUM feels at home all over the world.
-With offices and research centers in Africa, the Americas, Asia and Europe it is represented in the most important higher education and research markets worldwide.
+Through the TUM Global network with offices and research centers in Europe, Asia, and North and South America, it is represented in the most important higher education and research markets worldwide.
 Its representatives initiate cooperative research projects, provide interested students, graduates and researchers with information and help attract the best talents to TUM.
 In 2002, TUM was the first German university to open its own campus abroad: TUM Asia in Singapore.

-In the Indian city of Mumbai, TUM offers a first contact point for Indian students, who want to obtain a PhD or a Master’s degree in Munich, as well as for TUM researchers keen to reach out to one of the world’s largest markets.
-To increase its presence in the enormous Indian market TUM opened its own office in Mumbai in late 2014.
+TUM Mumbai is a first contact point for Indian students who want to study or do their doctorate at TUM as well as for TUM researchers keen to reach out to one of the world’s largest markets.

-In the immediate vicinity to Silicon Valley, TUM opened its North American liaison office.
-It accompanies partnerships and cooperative projects in the US and contributes to the recruitment of excellent students and researchers.
-As an information hub, the office also monitors developments in science and education in North America.
+TUM opened its North American liaison office in the immediate vicinity to Silicon Valley.
+It accompanies partnerships and joint projects and contributes to the recruitment of excellent students and researchers.

-To keep its finger on the pulse of Latin America, TUM begun to operate the Liaison Office in Sao Paulo in 2012.
-The Brazilian location aims to attract top scientists and outstanding students for TUM.
+The liaison office in São Paulo aims to attract top scientists and outstanding students for TUM.
 From here, TUM also forges research partnerships with universities and companies across the entire continent.
-TUM’s office is ideally located at the German House for Research and Innovation (DWIH).